gokulpch/cloud-custodian-implementation/README.md

-# Custodian Implementation in proper way using Git
+# Custodian Implementation in a proper way using Git

 This repo will provide you with a cloudformation template to deploy a policy-as-code pipeline to automate your cloud custodian policies deployment.
 This is desirable for many reasons, some of witch is: